 In compliance with Texas Education Code, Chapter 51, Section 51.680, the South Plains College District adopts the following intellectual property policy, which addresses the following provisions:

-- disclosure of scientific and technological developments, including inventions, discoveries, trade secrets, and computer software;
+a. disclosure of scientific and technological developments, including inventions, discoveries, trade secrets, and computer software.

-- institutional review of scientific and technological disclosures, including consideration of ownership and appropriate legal protection;
+b. institutional review of scientific and technological disclosures, including consideration of ownership and appropriate legal protection.

-- guidelines for licenses, scientific and technological developments;
+c. guidelines for licenses, scientific and technological developments.

-- clear identification of ownership and licensing responsibilities for each class of intellectual property;
+d. clear identification of ownership and licensing responsibilities for each class of intellectual property.

 4.14.2 Ownership of Intellectual Property, Copyrighted or Invented Material (Board Policy DBD)

-- All classes of intellectual property, scientific and technological developments, including inventions, discoveries, trade secrets, computer software and original works and ideas created on the employee's own time, and without the use of College facilities, equipment, materials or support, shall be the sole property of the creator.
+a.
+All classes of intellectual property, scientific and technological developments, including inventions, discoveries, trade secrets, computer software and original works and ideas created on the employee's own time, and without the use of College facilities, equipment, materials, or support, shall be the sole property of the creator.